apache/spark/dev/README_RELEASE_AIRFLOW_UPGRADE_CHECK.md

 ## Prepare PyPI convenience "snapshot" packages

 At this point we have the artefact that we vote on, but as a convenience to developers we also want to publish "snapshots" of the RC builds to pypi for installing via pip.
-Also those packages are used to build the production docker image in DockerHub, so we need to upload the packages before we push the tag to GitHub.
-Pushing the tag to GitHub automatically triggers image building in DockerHub.

 To do this we need to